Where are Master Effects pedals made?

 What power supplies are recommended for use with Master Effects Pedals?

 All of our pedals are designed to be used with a 2.1mm center negative power supply.
 All of our pedals are tested with a Dunlop DC Brick as well as a Boss PSA power adapter.
 Power supplies are NOT included.
 We recommend using an isolated power supply with at least a 100mA current capacity.
-Note that the Super 300 and Super 800 Plus require a power supply that can output at least 120mA.
+Note that the Super 300, Super 800 Plus, and EQFH require a power supply that can output at least 130mA.
 The Thespian Valve preamp requires a 9V/500mA power source.

 Under no circumstances should an AC power supply be used to power your pedal.
 This will cause internal damage and will void your warranty.